grantcarthew/rust-notes/README.md

 }
 ```

-An example using a [Range](https://doc.rust-lang.org/std/ops/struct.Range.html) in a for loop.
+An example using a [Range](https://doc.rust-lang.org/std/ops/struct.Range.html) in a for loop:

 ```rust
 fn main() {